tallygo/TallyGoKit/README.md

     ```swift
     TallyGoKit.initialize(withAccessToken: "YOUR ACCESS TOKEN")
     ```
+1. Need to test without leaving your desk?
+Use the driving simulator.

+    ```
+    TallyGoKit.simulatedCoordinate = CLLocationCoordinate2DMake(33.987760, -118.470784)
+    ```
 1. Create an instance of `TGNavViewController` in your storyboard.
 1. Set a few attributes when you prepare for segue.